svgagan/CareerGo/README.md

 It’s an web based job portal project with exams and career guidance as additional module along with traditional job portal functionalities and applicant can get career guidance from authorised Career Go professionals.

 # To run project follow below steps:
-- To build : mvn clean install
+- To build :- mvn clean install
-- To run : mvn tomcat7:run
+- To run :- mvn tomcat7:run

 # Pre-requisites
-- MySQL database should UP.
+- MySQL database should be up and running.

 # URL
 http://localhost:8081/CareerGo/login